rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Effective field theory

 -   Effective field theory (EFT)
 -   Huggett, N., & Weingard, R. (1995).
-The renormalisation group and effective field theories. (again) [^Huggett1995b]
+The renormalisation group and effective field theories. [^Huggett1995]
 -   Weinberg, S. (1997).
 [What is quantum field theory, and what did we think it is?](http://arxiv.org/abs/hep-th/9702027). [^Weinberg1997]
 -   Bain, J. (2013).
 Effective field theories. [^Bain2013]
 -   Preskill, J. (2013).
 [We are all Wilsonians now](https://quantumfrontiers.com/2013/06/18/we-are-all-wilsonians-now/). [^Preskill2013]